 Examples of questions to ask when reading with your child or after they have read a section of their book independently:

 Who is your favourite character?
 Why?
 How does the author describe the character?

 Why has the author chosen that particular word?

 Show me where the author has used a comma/question mark/exclamation mark etc.

-As you are aware, the children will shortly be going to Kingswood.
-There will be a meeting on Tuesday 12th September at 6:00pm to give you further information about the trip.
-We also hope to take the children on day trips during the Spring and Summer Term.
+As you are aware, the children will shortly be going to Bawdsey Manor.
+There will be a meeting on Wednesday 18h September at 5:45pm to give you further information about the trip.
+The meeting will last for half an hour and children are welcome to attend.
+We also hope to take the children on a day trip during the Summer Term.
 As soon as we know details of these we will send letters home.

-Our PE session is on Thursdays, so please ensure that your child has full PE kit in school on this day.
+Our PE sessions are on Friday, so please ensure that your child has full PE kit in school on this day.
 An outdoor kit will be required as the winter months draw in.
 We would like to take this opportunity to remind you that earrings should not be worn during PE lessons.
 If children cannot take their earrings out then they will not be able to participate.